The Best of Everything (film): Music

 The score was composed and conducted by Alfred Newman, with orchestrations by Earle Hagen and Herbert Spencer.
 Additional development of Newman's themes were done by Cyril Mockridge for two scenes.
 The songs "Again" and "Kiss Them for Me" (by Lionel Newman) and "Something's Gotta Give" (by Johnny Mercer) are used as source music.

 The title song for the film was composed by Newman, with lyrics by Sammy Cahn, and performed by Johnny Mathis.
 Producer Jerry Wald first showed interest in Mathis for the title song in August 1958.

 The music, as recorded for the motion picture, was released on CD by Film Score Monthly in 2002.

 Reception

 In The New York Times, critic Howard Thompson described the film as a "handsome but curiously unstimulating drama" and noted "the casting is dandy" with kudos to Lange.
-Commenting on Joan Crawford, the critic described her performance as "suave trouping".
+Commenting on Joan Crawford, the critic described her performance as "suave trouping."
 Thompson pointed out that "...for all its knowing air and chic appointments, the picture talkily lumbers onto the plane of soap opera, under Mr. Negulesco's reverential guidance."

-Paul Beckley ended his review in the New York Herald Tribune with: "...Miss Crawford comes near making the rest of the picture look like a distraction."
+Paul Beckley's review in the New York Herald Tribune stated: "...Miss Crawford comes near making the rest of the picture look like a distraction."

 Crawford's peripheral role in the film generated much criticism.
-The men she was involved with romantically never appeared on the screen, and many of her scenes were cut, as mentioned above.
+The men she was involved with romantically never appeared on the screen, and many of her scenes were cut.

-Due to the film's success, a short-lived daytime soap opera of the same name was aired on ABC in 1970.
+A short-lived daytime soap opera of the same name was aired on ABC in 1970.